 The spinosaurus tail was much wider than previously imagined, making it more like a large oar.
 With this is would have been an excellent swimmer and not merely just able to move itself in water but actually be able to be agile enough in water to hunt fish and other reptiles.
 Almost like a 50ft foot long sail backed crocodile with a 6ft long head!

 You wouldn’t want to meet him while taking a snorkel of the beach in Africa and if you did then this dinosaurs swimming agility would be much better than yours.
 If you wanted to have a swimming race with a dinosaur then Spinosaurus was not the one to choose.
 It could be classified as a water dinosaur.

 So Spinosaurus due to this new information could certainly be classed as a swimming dinosaur or a water dinosaur, but there are other members of the Spinosaurus family.
 Two others are Baryonyx and Suchomimus How about these dinosaurs could they swim as well as a Spinosaurus?

 Plesiosaur Coloring pages Download.

 Could Suchomimus and Baryonyx Swim?

 Currently, scientists think that Suchomimus and Baryonyx would not have been as good a swimming dinosaur as Spinosaurus. (but we can see how quickly that changes!
-Scientists are always discovering new information,)
+Science is always discovering new information,)

 We think these dinosaurs were still comfortable in water, and lived like hippos spending most of their day in water and catching fish and other animals, maybe like modern day herons, or sea birds.
 However water dinosaurs seem to be pretty rare discoveries so far.